KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node-idos.js`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Warning: No LICENSE file.

 ## [MMM-iFrame by alberttwong](https://github.com/alberttwong/MMM-iFrame)

 1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-iFrame.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+4. Warning: No LICENSE file.

 ## [iFrame by desertblade](https://github.com/desertblade/iFrame)